asaf-kali/israeli-ynab-updater/README.md

 ```

 ### Saving credentials
-The credentials for each scraper are encrypted and saved in an dedicated file on your system.
+The credentials for each scraper are encrypted and saved in a dedicated file on your system.
 To save credentials for a specific scraper, run the following command and choose the scraper:

 ```bash